Expungement Attorneys for Robbery Charges in Collin County

 - Charged with a robbery offense, and the charge was subsequently dropped

-You have to wait a certain amount of time before you can file a petition for an expunction of a robbery arrest or charge from your record.
+You must wait a certain amount before you can file a petition for an expungement of a robbery arrest or charge from your record.
 Because robbery is a felony, you must wait three years from the date of your arrest or the date the alleged robbery occurred to file a petition for an expunction if you were arrested but not charged with the offense.
-If you were charged with robbery, you have to wait five years from the date of the alleged offense.
+If you were charged with robbery, you must wait five years from the date of the alleged offense.

-How can I receive an expunction of my robbery charges?
+How can I receive an expungement of my robbery charges?

-To obtain an expunction of the robbery charge on your record, you have to file a petition or application along with fully and accurately completed forms with the court.
+To obtain an expunction of the robbery charge on your record, you must file a petition or application and fully and accurately complete forms with the court.
 You’ll also have to pay a fee unless you can prove financial hardship for which you could receive a waiver.
 The court will schedule a hearing where you can advocate for why your record should be expunged.
 The involved prosecutors and victims of the offense can object to your being granted an expunction at this hearing.
 A judge will then decide whether to grant you an expunction order.

 The Collin County criminal defense attorneys of Rosenthal Kalabus & Therrian can help you seek a court order to clear your record so you can move on with your life unencumbered by your past criminal record.
 Call us now at (972) 369-0577 to schedule a free consultation to discuss your options.